agatha-d/edymobile_complete/README.md

   roslaunch edymobile_complete controller_edymobiles.launch
   ```

+This launch file launches an instance of the controller node for each of the five robots.
+The robots still do not move as the controller nodes are waiting for instructions from the fleet manager.

 * Run the fleet manager script to send targets to the robots:
   ```sh
   cd edymobile_complete/src
   python3 agatha_generate_goals.py
   ```
+The fleet manager will allocate tasks to different robots and generate a path for each robot to achieve those tasks.
+The next checkpoint along the path is sent to the controllers of each robots to which a task has been allocated, and these should start moving.